Back to blog

 Mapping your entire spend?
 Start with the pillar: LinkedIn Costs & ROI.

 LinkedIn has become the go-to platform for professional recruiting and high-intent B2B advertising.
 It offers free job posts but charges when employers promote ads for more visibility.
-Understanding the real cost of LinkedIn advertising is essential for budgeting, especially when calculating cost per lead or cost per hire.
-This guide summarises recent data (2024–2025), contrasts the US and Europe, highlights the roles LinkedIn is best for, traces how costs have evolved, and suggests an employer-branding alternative.
+Understanding the real cost of LinkedIn advertising is essential for budgeting, whether you are calculating cost per click, cost per lead, or cost per hire.
+This guide consolidates 2025-2026 benchmarks, contrasts the US and Europe, breaks down costs by ad format and industry, and suggests an employer-branding alternative that reduces paid spend.
 Need a recruiting-specific deep dive?
 Head to LinkedIn Job Advertising Costs for cost-per-applicant tables and European labour benchmarks.

 Jump to